-A few weeks ago, I reviewed the movie A Map for Saturday.
+A few weeks ago, I reviewed the movie A Map For Saturday.
 As you know, I loved the movie.
 I got in contact with the director/star, Brook Silva-Braga, and fresh from his trip in Africa, he was kind of enough to give me an interview.

-NM: You took your trip in 2005.
+Nomadic Matt: You took your trip in 2005.
 What made you decide to video tape it?
 What kind of reactions did you get on the road?

-BSB: Well I had been working at HBO for a while and the only reservation I had about leaving for a year was what it would mean for my career.
+Brook: Well I had been working at HBO for a while and the only reservation I had about leaving for a year was what it would mean for my career.
 So bringing the camera was a way to say to myself, ‘See, you aren’t throwing away your career.’
 People reacted well to the camera especially once I learned to wait a while before bringing it out.

 Well, I suppose it’s a matter of priorities and background.
 My parents traveled quite a bit when they were younger and it was always something that was encouraged but not something I prioritized.
 It was a fluke business trip to Asia that introduced me to the Thai backpacking scene and really planted the seed to take a big trip.

 I was happy to see you talked about the burnout you can face on the road.
 Everyone thinks it’s a holiday but sometimes it is work and it wears on you.
 I experienced it quite a few times during my long haul.
 Did you get burnt out?
 How?
 What did you do about it?

 The flip side of that was I became very, very comfortable living on the road.
 It came to feel like home even though it was a different physical place every few days.

 What was the one thing you walked away with from this whole experience?

 I think I came away with different ideas about how I want to spend my life and an appreciation for the joys of free time.
 That perspective can also be a curse for many people who return from long trips and have trouble restarting their lives or careers, often for years after their trip.
 Even today I struggle to balance my professional and personal ambitions.